RULES AND REGULATIONS

-All those applying to Festival of Recorded Movement (F-O-R-M) must agree to the following rules and regulations:
+All those applying to F-O-R-M (Festival of Recorded Movement) must agree to the following rules and regulations:

-- Those lead artists younger than 18 years old, on May 14th, 2018 must send a letter to F-O-R-M written by your legal representative (e.g., parents) including contact information, which enables you to apply to the festival.
+Those lead artists younger than 18 years old, before submission deadlines must send a letter to F-O-R-M written by your legal guardian (e.g., parents) including contact information, which enables you to apply to the festival.
 Due to legal restrictions we cannot accept applications by people younger than 18 years old without consent from their legal representatives.

-- Films commissioned by F-O-R-M remain the property of F-O-R-M and Cineworks, and may be used for promotional or screening purposes, until December 31, 2022, at which point the promotional or screening rights are transferred to the lead artist, however F-O-R-M retains educational and archival rights.
+Films commissioned by F-O-R-M remain the property of F-O-R-M, Charles Street Video and CSIF and may be used for promotional or screening purposes, until December 31, 2023, at which point the promotional or screening rights are transferred to the lead artist, however F-O-R-M retains educational and archival rights.